keystonejs/keystone/.changeset/violet-kiwis-refuse.md

 "@keystone-6/core": patch
 ---

-Use automatic JSX runtime in esbuild to align with Next build process
+Changes esbuild to use the automatic JSX runtime to align with the Next build process